 Taj Mahal may meet the same fate as the Babri Masjid, says Azam Khan

-The Samajwadi Party MLA was responding to controversial statements BJP leaders made about the monument.
+The Samajwadi Party MLA was responding to controversial statements BJP leaders have made about the Mughal monument.

-The controversy over the Taj Mahal, stirred by Bharatiya Janata Party leader Sangeet Som, continued to churn on Wednesday with Samajwadi Party leader Azam Khan telling ANI that he feared the Mughal mausoleum would meet the same fate as the Babri Masjid.
+The controversy over the Taj Mahal, stirred recently by Bharatiya Janata Party leader Sangeet Som, continued to churn on Wednesday with Samajwadi Party leader Azam Khan telling ANI that he feared the Mughal mausoleum would meet the same fate as the Babri Masjid.

 “If the Babri Masjid could be destroyed, then any building in the country can be pulled down,” Khan was quoted as saying.
 “In such a situation, it will be no surprise if the Taj Mahal is also destroyed some day.
 If the Babri Masjid was demolished in the name of Ram Mandir, then these people can do anything.”